ayoul3/sparky/README.md

 * Bypass authentication on a Spark Standalone master (CVE-2020-9480)
 * Dump metadata and user data attached to workers in a Cloud environment

+Works out of the box with Spark 2.4.x.
+You may need to install special version of pyspark if you're facing another version of the cluster.
+See Installation section below.

 ## Usage